Growth driven phase transitions in Zinc Oxide nanoparticles through machine-learning assisted simulations: Results

-Turning to nanoparticle growth from BCT seeds (Fig. \ref{fig:VsTime_BCT}), we find that the progressive emergence of the WRZ phase — observed consistently across all cases — correlates with markedly different behaviors in Zn excess.
-In cases \ref{fig:VsTime_BCT}(a and c), where the BCT-to-WRZ transformation occurs at an early stage of deposition, the steady growth of the WRZ crystalline core closely matches that of larger WRZ-seeded particles (Figs. \ref{fig:VsTime_WRZ}(b and c)), both in growth rate ($\Delta N_{crys}/\Delta N_{deposited} \sim$ 0.25) and in the complete absence of residual BCT content.
+Turning to nanoparticle growth from BCT seeds (Fig. \ref{fig:VsTime_BCT}), we find that the progressive emergence of the WRZ phase — observed consistently across all cases — correlates with markedly different behaviors in Zn excess.In cases \ref{fig:VsTime_BCT}(a and c), where the BCT-to-WRZ transformation occurs at an early stage of deposition, the steady growth of the WRZ crystalline core closely matches that of larger WRZ-seeded particles (Figs. \ref{fig:VsTime_WRZ}(b and c)), both in growth rate ($\Delta N_{crys}/\Delta N_{deposited} \sim$ 0.25) and in the complete absence of residual BCT content.
 These systems also exhibit rapid establishment of stable ionic separation, with Zn excess and deficiency localized at opposite nanoparticle ends, consistent with the polarity of the two basal facets of the growing WRZ core.
 In contrast, in case \ref{fig:VsTime_BCT}(b), the formation and growth of the WRZ core are substantially delayed by the persistence of well-defined BCT grains.
 Steady WRZ growth commences only near the end of the simulation and is accompanied by a sharp onset of ionic separation.
 This behavior closely resembles that of small WRZ-seeded nanoparticles (Figs. \ref{fig:VsTime_WRZ}(a and d)), confirming that for the smallest seeds their initial structural configuration may be of limited importance since the high structural flexibility at the considered temperature allows thorough reorganization during growth.
 Finally, case \ref{fig:VsTime_BCT}(d) presents a less straightforward scenario.
-Here, competition between the initial BCT phase and the emerging WRZ phase results in a delayed and overall less steady increase of WRZ content, with residual BCT persisting throughout the entire simulation — unlike in cases \ref{fig:VsTime_BCT}(a, c) and \ref{fig:VsTime_WRZ}(b, c).
-Most surprisingly, despite the WRZ phase ultimately becoming largely dominant, no detectable ionic separation is observed.
-This apparent discrepancy is due to the orientation of the crystalline WRZ core which forms in this nanoparticle.
-Indeed, we observed that its polar direction is perpendicular to the long particle axis and the present Zn excess analysis becomes inconclusive in this case.
+Here, competition between the initial BCT phase and the emerging WRZ phase results in a delayed and overall less steady increase of WRZ content, with residual BCT persisting throughout the entire simulation.
+In this case, the polar direction of the WRZ phase still emerges but in the perpendicular direction with respect to the initial NP long axis [See dashed lines in Fig\,\ref{fig:VsTime_BCT}(h)].